jep-dev/Geometric/README.md

 ## Setup
-First, clone the repository: `git clone https://github.com/jep-dev/geometric`
+First, clone the repository: `git clone https://github.com/jep-dev/geometric` Next (and any time later) update the submodule(s): 'git submodule update --init --recursive'

 On Linux, you will need the following libraries:
 * glbinding: `sudo apt-get install libglbinding-dev`